 There are so many well-thought-out elements here that provide you with contrasting and complementing flavors.
 It’s lamb like you’ve never had it before.
 Get our Grilled Lamb Chops with Broccolini and Olive-Pistachio Sauce recipe.

-For more recipes and tips, check out our grilling page.
+For more recipes and tips, check out our Ultimate Guide to Grilling & BBQ.

 Related Video: Smoked Barbecue Baby Back Ribs